-Another approach is presented in [5], where data mining techniques are used to create an energy performance benchmark for office buildings.
+Another approach is presented in 'An Energy Performance Benchmarking of office buildings: A Data Mining Approach' [5], where data mining techniques are used to create an energy performance benchmark for office buildings.
 The K-prototypes method is employed to classify buildings and a wrapper model based on regression analysis for feature selection.
-The key concept is to group the structures containing mixed-type data (both categorical and numerical) and construct benchmarks within each group based on the relative importance of each structure resulting in eight different kinds of energy benchmarks for office buildings, one for each cluster and validated using Adjusted R-squared.
+The key concept is to group the structures containing mixed-type data (both categorical and numerical) and construct benchmarks within each group based on the relative importance of each structure, resulting in eight different kinds of energy benchmarks for office buildings, one for each cluster and validated using Adjusted R-squared.

-In [6] a benchmarking approach is chosen that takes the least amount of input data.
+In 'Evaluating the Energy Readiness of National Building Stocks Through Benchmarking' [6], a benchmarking approach is chosen that takes the least amount of input data.
 A 10-100 scale was added as a rating system directly proportional to energy efficiency.
 The benchmarking results are organized in a table called "benchmarking table".
-As a higher cut-off, they utilized an EPC value of 500 kWh/(m2a), which corresponds to class H for all the building clusters taken into consideration.
+As a higher cut-off, they utilized an EPC value of 500 kWh/(ma), which corresponds to class H for all the building clusters taken into consideration.
 Any EPC that was higher than this one was removed from the calculations for the fit distribution because it was deemed to be an out-of-scale outlier.
-For fitting distributions and construction of the benchmarking tables R programming language was used, which is not demanding in computational resources and is simple to implement in spreadsheet-like tools as well.
+For fitting distributions and construction of the benchmarking tables, R programming language was used, which is not demanding in computational resources and is simple to implement in spreadsheet-like tools as well.

-Finally, in [7] a systematic development process of whole-building energy models as performance benchmarks for retrofit projects is presented.
+Finally, in 'Development of whole-building energy performance models as benchmarks for retrofit projects' [7] a systematic development process of whole-building energy models as performance benchmarks for retrofit projects is presented.
 Regression methods of energy benchmarking used rely on statistical models developed by using an existing data set (from utility data and on-site measurements), to find potential links between a dependent variable (e.g., utility bill) and some independent variables (e.g., weather data, occupancy patterns, operational schedules).
 The second goal of this approach is to characterize dominant factors or significant determinants of energy use (via sensitivity analysis).
 The use of this model explained the correlations between climate-adjusted energy use intensities and a few explanatory building characteristics such as building age, occupancy patterns and schedules, HVAC (heating, ventilation, air conditioning) type, and lighting equipment and controls.